What happens to my benefits during mandatory reconsideration?

 You may be able to claim other benefits while you are waiting for your mandatory reconsideration decision.

 If the DWP say you are fit for work, you will not get any ESA while you are going through mandatory reconsideration.
-You can claim Jobseeker’s Allowance (JSA ) during the mandatory reconsideration process and JSA will be paid at the same rate as the ESA assessment rate, which is £73.10.
+You can claim Jobseeker’s Allowance (JSA ) during the mandatory reconsideration process and JSA will be paid at the same rate as the ESA rate, which if you are 25 or over is £77.00.

 In some areas, you will be asked to claim Universal Credit (UC) instead – this depends on whether UC has been rolled out in your area.